 It might sound counterintuitive, but Skye should use most of her abilities before actually taking a site.
 Though her Guiding Light and Trailblazer can be great to get a pick here and there, they are especially potent at disrupting opponents who are holding an angle.

-- Read More: How to play as Skye
+- Read More: How to play Skye

 As soon as a spike goes down, make sure to throw out your Regrowth in case the site take left some of your teammates worse for wear.
 As for her ultimate, try not to use it at the start of a round since that intel can easily change as the play goes on.

 Seekers are invaluable at sniffing out where the last enemy or two are as a round dwindles down and information becomes increasingly scarce.
+Use your Guiding Lights first, and listen for the sound cue.

 A well-versed Sova player can pick apart a site with ease.
 At the start of the round, try to land a well-placed Recon Bolt to pry into the defense.
-The Recon Bolt has a 35 second cooldown, so you’ll be able to have another one up before your team actually groups to take a site.
+The Recon Bolt has a 40-second cooldown, so you’ll be able to have another one up before your team actually groups to take a site.

-- Read More: How to play as Sova
+- Read More: How to play Sova

 If the first bolt gets destroyed, then the defense is likely primed and ready for a hold.
 If the bolt scans and finds no one, then throw some Shock Bolts in angles that the scan didn’t account for.
 If all else fails, Drone Owl into the site to really lift the veil on the other team.

 Most importantly, the Hunter’s Fury can absolutely ruin a defender’s plan for a last-second defuse from afar.
-Make sure to use Valorant’s lack of a sky-box to your advantage, and learn your lineups!
+Make sure to use Valorant’s lack of a sky-box to your advantage, and learn your lineups.

 It’s important for a Sova on Defense to not get antsy.
 Players are used to having a lot of intel with this Agent, but on Defense, a patient Sova will prevail.